 It should not, however, be confused with the Sonos One.
 These are different devices entirely and, while they carry many similar features, this one function primarily as a speaker whereas the One acts as a form of Amazon Alexa.

-The Play:1 does have Alexa support, though.
+The Sonos Play:1 - Compact Wireless Smart Speaker - Black (Discontinued by manufacturer) does have Alexa support, though.
 You can sync it up to function as the Amazon AI minus a few features from the full device.
 This is a far better implementation that the Sonos One, though (try not to get too confused).
 Bluetooth is available, as well as multi-room listening.

-That’s the true draw of the Play:1 or rather, all the Sonos devices.
+That’s the true draw of the Sonos Play:1 - Compact Wireless Smart Speaker - Black (Discontinued by manufacturer) or rather, all the Sonos devices.
 Each can be synced together, so you can music in any room in your house.
 What’s even better is that the Playbase (a soundbar from Sonos) can be the centerpiece of a home theater setup, with the Play:1s acting as bookshelf speakers.

 UE Boom 2 – $99.99

-The Boom 2 is much more in the vein of the Fugoo Style XL, with excellent bracing, capable of standing up to even the roughest beatings.
+The Ultimate Ears BOOM 2 Portable Waterproof & Shockproof Bluetooth Speaker - Panther (Limited Edition) is much more in the vein of the Fugoo Style XL, with excellent bracing, capable of standing up to even the roughest beatings.
 The Boom 2 is meant to be the life of the party, being able to be thrown around while still producing great sound.